 Promotion should be part of your development plan, and your very first slide should engage your audience from the start.
 Creating an internal promotion plan will save you the heartache of creating an awesome course only to find out nobody is taking it.

-Step #12: Ensure You Can Measure and Evaluate Results
+Step #12 - Ensure You Can Measure and Evaluate the Results

 Determine how effective your course has been by asking your learners.
 This will help you figure out what you did right and what you can improve on in the future.
 To determine if this has been achieved, many use Kirkpatrick’s Four Levels of Evaluation.